BDC Hamburger Icon

 Why you need a business phone number

-If you want to set up a business phone number but do not want to install tangible business phones, a VoIP system can help you do that while offering additional helpful features.
+Now that your business is established, you may have realized you don’t need tangible business phones but just a business phone number.
+A VoIP system may be a better solution while still giving you access to additional helpful communications features.
 Some VoIP platforms include video conferencing tools, call queuing, and even the ability to use your tablet or laptop as a phone.
 Plus, the overall cost of VoIP systems is substantially lower than that of actual phones.

 5 types of business phone numbers

-There are various options for small business owners who wish to implement one or more new business phone numbers.
+There are various options for experienced business owners who wish to implement one or more new business phone numbers but not maintain a physical business phone system.
 Phone number options have expanded with the availability of new technologies.

 >> Learn more: See the types of business phone systems.